AndreWohnsland/CocktailBerry/docs/setup.md

 See [here](#possible-ingredient-choice) for a possible ingredient setting.
 Select under **Bottles** your assigned ingredients for each pump over the dropdown boxes.
 In addition, you can define ingredients which are also there, but are not connected to the machine (under **Bottles** >  _available_).
-You can define ingredients in recipes (at _add self by hand_) which should be later added via hand, for example sticky ingredients.
+You can define ingredients (with _only add self by hand_) which should be later added via hand.
-This can be ingredients, which would not be optimal for your pump, or are only very rarely used in cocktails.
+This can be ingredients, which would not be optimal for your pump (sticky), or are only very rarely used in cocktails.
+These ingredients are not shown in the bottle dropdown but only at the available window.
+Choose this option for ingredients you won't connect to the machine, to reduce the amount of options displayed at the dropdown.

-The program will then evaluate which recipe meets all requirements to only show the recipes where even the ingredients added via hand later are available.
+The program will then evaluate which recipe meets all requirements to only show the recipes where all existing ingredients (machine + hand) exist.
 All possible recipes will be shown in the **Maker** Tab.
 See also [this FAQ](faq.md#what-is-the-available-button) for more information on this topic.